PyRigi/PyRigi/doc/userguide/installation_guide.md

 ## Optional packages

 For counting the number of realizations of a minimally rigid graph, the package `lnumber` is necessary.
 To install `PyRigi` including `lnumber`, run
 ```
-pip install pyrigi[lnumber]
+pip install pyrigi[realization-counting]
 ```
 Before installing this package, please read the [Python instructions of the package](https://github.com/jcapco/lnumber).